From purifying the air you breathe to positively impacting your mental well-being, indoor plants are the perfect addition to any home or office.

 Some varieties of this plant feature long, thin green leaves and others grow green leaves variegated with white.
 They don’t like too much water or too little, so they are the perfect candidates for hanging pots.
 They rate in the mid-to-high maintenance category, purely due to the fact that they need more watering than stand-alone potted plants.

-• Watering: When growing yours from a seedling, water only occasionally but once the plant is fully established, you’ll need to water it more often.
+- Watering: When growing yours from a seedling, water only occasionally but once the plant is fully established, you’ll need to water it more often.
 Like most indoor plants, check the top layer of soil.
 If it’s dry, this is a good indication to water until the top layer remains moist to the touch.

-• Special tip: Spider Plants can grow rapidly and easily become pot bound.
+- Special tip: Spider Plants can grow rapidly and easily become pot bound.
 This means you’ll need to repot and/or divide them about once a year.

 Kokedama

-Stemming from the ancient art of Japanese bonsai gardening, kokedama are hanging moss balls featuring a small plant which sprouts at the top.
+Stemming from the ancient art of Japanese bonsai gardening, kokedama are hanging moss balls featuring a small plant that sprouts at the top.
 You can either buy your own kokedama or make your own.
 These plants can be hard to keep alive but are worth the effort.
 There is no hanging plant more unique than the kokedama!

-• Placement: The placement of your moss ball depends on which kind of plant it features.
+- Placement: The placement of your moss ball depends on which kind of plant it features.
 For instance, if you have a fern kokedama, you’ll want to place in a position which achieves plenty of natural light.
 If you have a philodendron variety, you’ll need to place it away from direct sunlight.

-• Watering: The best way to water a kokedama is to soak it.
+- Watering: The best way to water a kokedama is to soak it.
 Fill a bowl with room temperature water and submerge your plant.
 Leave it to soak for around 10-25 minutes, or until fully saturated with water.
 In addition to soaking, the plant in your kokedama moss ball needs regular misting.

-• Special tip: To help your kokedama thrive, you should add a water-soluble fertisliser when you soak your moss ball.
+- Special tip: To help your kokedama thrive, you should add a water-soluble fertisliser when you soak your moss ball.
 You can do this as little as twice a year or as often as once a week, depending on how much and how fast you want your plant to grow.